Viktor-KL/Woodcutter-Playable-Ad/README.md

 ## Notes

 - iPhone / Safari may block autoplay audio.
 Theme/SFX should be started after the first user interaction.
-- This is still a prototype stage project: most gameplay logic is currently in `scripts/main.ts`.

 ## Next Improvements (TODO)